Cragady/hire-career-path/README.md

 * There is one test case that will pass even if there is no endpoints set up for the dataset.
 Need to rewrite all test cases with the string `test_failed_update_of_` in its name.

-* Looks like I screwed up with the update id portion.
-I need to set id to be non-editable.
+* Need to set id to be non-editable.

 * Do not allow an id of `0` to be written to database